crystal-jp/ja.crystal-lang.org/_gitbook/syntax_and_semantics/blocks_and_procs.md

 The above outputs "nil" twice.

-Each block variable has the type of every yield expression in that position.
-For example:
+Each block variable has the type of every yield expression in that position. 例:

 ```ruby
 def some